AndreGuerra20/AndreGuerra20/README.md

 🔹 [SOMIOD](https://github.com/ddinis-pt/IS) – This project is part of the Integration of Systems course, focusing on the development of the SOMIOD middleware,a service-oriented platform for interoperability and open data in IoT environments, using RESTful APIs and XML data structures.

-🔹 [Projeto DAD](https://github.com/ddinis-pt/DAD) – single-page application (SPA) for the "Memory Game" platform, using Vue.js framework for the development of the web client, a Restful API server with Laravel and a WebSocket server with JavaScript.
+🔹 [Projeto DAD](https://github.com/ddinis-pt/DAD) – This project is part of the Distributed Application Development course, focusing on the development of a single-page application (SPA) for the "Memory Game" platform, using Vue.js framework for the development of the web client, a Restful API server with Laravel and a WebSocket server with JavaScript.

 ---

 ## 📊 GitHub Statistics
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=AndreGuerra20&show_icons=true&theme=radical)
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=AndreGuerra20&layout=compact&theme=radical)

+---

+## 📜 Certificates
+🔹

 ---